 I dare say that Jardín Botánico Guillermo Piñeres is one of the best botanical gardens I have been to.
 It may have helped that I was the only visitor there at the time.
 I guess its location keeps a lot of tourists away, and also I went on a Tuesday.
-Perhaps on the weekends locals flock there.

 It’s closed on Mondays.

 Address: Sector Matute km 9 Autopista I-90 (Turbaco), Naranjas, Turbaco, Bolívar. jbgp.org.co.

 Getting there was a two-hour journey riding on two separate buses.
 Once I got off the bus I started hiking up the street that leads to Jardín Botánico Guillermo Piñeres from the main road.
 It was only about a 15-minute walk and on the way, there are some nice properties.

 At the entrance, they informed me that I could take a guided tour, but it would be in Spanish.
 They didn’t seem like they wanted to do it for only one person, and I prefer to walk alone anyway.
 Instead, they gave me a map, a quick “run down” on the place, and then sent me on my way.